redseverity/forcepath/README.md

 * Generates all combinations of characters from `min` to `max` length.
 * Attempts to connect to the **host** before starting.
 * Tests each generated path individually and checks for **valid HTTP responses**.
+* Applies a timeout to each request as defined by the `-timeout` flag.
 * Validates required flags and exits with helpful error messages if any are missing.

 ---